 - Problems organizing activities and responsibilities

-Most of the above symptoms can be linked to lack of proper sleep.
+Doctors can link most of the above symptoms to a lack of proper sleep.
 A child needs a full night’s rest to regenerate brain cells and recover from the previous day of learning and activity.
-If their sleep is compromised at a young age, ADHD is a possible consequence.

 The Link Between Lack of Sleep and ADHD